mmurata-rcnp/MAIKo2EventViewer/README.md

         ```
         REACT_APP_API_URI_PREFIX="/get/"
         ```

+- Update to latest version of Node.js
+    ```
+    $ sudo install npm install -g n
+    $ n stable
+    $ hash -r
+    ```

+- Install Node.js modules required
+    ```
+    $ npm install
+    $ sudo npm install -g serve
+    ```

 - Start (production) server
     1. Build this code `$ npm run build`.
     2. Start the application server `$ serve -s build`.

 - Start development server [optional]
+    - This option is `ONLY for test purpose`.
+    - By doing this option, development server starts instead of production server.
     1. Start server `$ npm start`

 ## Usage
 Access via port 3000 of the server on which the app runs with web browsers.
+- If this program runs on development server, you must specify the server in IP address.

 ## Functions